kubeflow/website/content/en/docs/distributions/gke/deploy/deploy-cli.md

     gcloud components update
     ```

+    kubectl `v1.18.19` works best with Kubeflow 1.3, you can install specific version by following instruction, for example: [Install kubectl on Linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/).
+But latest patch version of kubectl from `v1.17` to `v1.19` works well too.

 1. Install [Kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/).

     **Note:** Prior to Kubeflow v1.2, Kubeflow was compatible only with Kustomize `v3.2.1`.
 Starting from Kubeflow v1.2, you can now use any `v3` Kustomize version to install Kubeflow.
 Kustomize `v4` is not supported out of the box yet.
 [Official Version](https://github.com/kubeflow/manifests/tree/master#prerequisites)